 in China and India

 June 9 – 30, 2018

 Dr. Glenn Shive, Executive Director, Hong Kong America Center, Chinese University of Hong Kong

-Dr. David Palmer, Head, Department of Sociology, Hong Kong University
+Dr. David Palmer, Associate Professor, Department of Sociology, Hong Kong University

 The itinerary will begin with a full week in Hong Kong, drawing on the academic resources of several universities in the Hong Kong America Center/Fulbright consortium.
 The second week will move onto China’s mainland with three days in the booming city of Shenzhen.
 At the mid-point, we will fly to Kolkata, India and then travel into the northeast of India.
 The contrasts between China and India with regard to religion and modern society are very striking.
 We will spend a week in northeast India, including Darjeeling, Sikkim and Guwahati in Assam state.
 The four religions of Hinduism, Buddhism, Islam and Christianity are all critical to the ethnic and social structure of this mountainous region on the southern tier of the Himalaya peaks.

 The major text and jumping-off point for our work will be Chinese Religious Life (CRL), edited by D. Palmer, G. Shive and P. Wickeri, published by Oxford University Press in 2011, and funded by a generous grant to the Hong Kong America Center from the Henry Luce Foundation.
 A new, extensive, bilingual website of teaching materials, produced at Hong Kong University and based on the CRL, will augment this book as our curriculum framework for the China portion of the program.
 See https://religiouslife.hku.hk.